sjsu-library/unionist/_items/unionist--text-0122.md

   can be given concerning her will be thankfully<br>received by Mr. Fuller, No. 33.
   Thomas st.—<br><em>Jour. of Com.</em>"
 scholarlyNotes:
+commentary: |
-commentary: Kidnapping of free Blacks in northern cities would have been a major fear for the students at the Canterbury Female Academy.
-This article, and the one following closely on it concerning kidnapping free Blacks into slavery, are from the New York<br><em>Journal of Commerce</em>, another journalistic innovation by Arthur Tappan, in partnership with Samuel Morse.<br>
+  Kidnapping of free Blacks in northern cities would have been a major fear for the students at the Canterbury Female Academy.
+This article, and the one following closely on it concerning kidnapping free Blacks into slavery, are from the New York
+  <em>Journal of Commerce</em>, another journalistic innovation by Arthur Tappan, in partnership with Samuel Morse.
 relatedPeople: Isaac L. Fuller; Mary
 featured: 'Yes'
 repeated: